 Make it a point to visit places that you don’t usually get to go during the school year, such as museums, the zoo, the aquarium, the local arboretum or botanical gardens, concerts and parks.
 Involve the kids in the planning of your outings by giving them maps, exhibit brochures, or letting them plan a scavenger hunt of things they might see.

-Spend some time building a city with blogs, Legos, or Lincoln Logs.
+Spend some time building a city with blocks, Lego Bricks, or Lincoln Logs.
 Have them help draw the plans for the city before you start.
 Help them create shapes with tangrams, put together a complex puzzle, or solve a Rubik’s cube.
 Ask them spatial questions, like how to best fill the grocery bag.

 Whether keeping a journal about what they are doing, or answering silly questions, or creative story writing- a few sentences a day will go a long way toward giving their handwriting and language skills a workout.
 Ask them to write a paragraph about a topic a day.